bopopescu/tweek/README.md

 Description
 -----------
 Tweek is a research project created to experiment mining Twitter data in a MapReduce framework.
-More coming soon...
+This is being built as a senior capstone project at Brown University in the Computer Science course "Data-Intensive Scalable Computing."

 Pulling Twitter Data
 --------------------